Climate Change

 • Increased cost of power.

-• Soaring costs of installing manufacturing equipment.
+• Increased cost of installing manufacturing equipment.

-• Soaring construction costs.
+• Increased construction costs.

 Conversion to renewable energy (Transition Risks)